So many events, so many champs, so much tennis in Melbourne - WHIZ News

 And there’s fans — something fresh to the mix for players who’ve become used to playing to empty stands in the COVID-19 pandemic.

-Capacity is capped at 25% this week, allowing some extra space for the players to play and practice, something they’ve sorely missed while spending 14 days in hotel quarantine.
-It will rise to 50% for the Australian Open.
+Capacity has been capped at 25% this week, allowing some extra space for the players to play and practice, something they’ve sorely missed while spending two weeks in hotel quarantine.
+It’s expected to rise to 50% for the Australian Open.

-Melbourne hasn’t had any locally transmitted COVID-19 cases for weeks, and the state of Victoria has opened its domestic borders, something almost unimaginable at a time last year when the city was in lockdown and curfews were enforced during a coronavirus outbreak.

 Usually, the lead-up tournaments for the Australian Open are held in other state capitals and the top players tend to have the week off before the first major of the season.
 Not this time.
 The ATP Cup, which was played in Perth, Brisbane and Sydney last year, is now confined to two show courts at Melbourne Park.